awsdocs/aws-doc-sdk-examples/gov2/s3/README.md

 ### DeleteObject/DeleteObject.go

-This example deletes an Amazon S3 bucket item.
+This example deletes an Amazon S3 bucket object.

-`go run DeleteObject.go -b BUCKET -i ITEM`
+`go run DeleteObject.go -b BUCKET -o OBJECT`

 - _BUCKET_ is the name of the bucket containing the item to delete.
-- _ITEM_ is the name of the item to delete.
+- _OBJECT_ is the name of the object to delete.

 The unit test accepts similar values in _config.json_.